Quantum Kernel Methods

 Current implementation choices

-The current quantum kernel classifier is intentionally minimal.
+The current quantum kernel implementations are intentionally minimal.

 Included